lucheuer/Project-1/Docs/README.md

 ## Project-1-Group 3: E-commerce Exploratory Data Analysis
 Welcome to the E-commerce Exploratory Data Analysis project!
 This project aims to analyze e-commerce data to uncover insights and trends.
+Our data comes from Vestiaire Collective where people buy and sell designer fashion with a community of millions of fashion enthusiasts worldwide.
 This README file provides detailed instructions on how to install and use this project.
 ## Table of Contents
 * Installation
 * Usage